wizkie02/llt.new/self_publishing_instructions.md

-# Self-Publishing Instructions for Loelovestravel Website
+# Self-Publishing Instructions for Leo Loves Travel Website

-This document provides detailed instructions for self-publishing the Loelovestravel website and explains how the admin functionality works when self-published.
+This document provides detailed instructions for self-publishing the Leo Loves Travel website and explains how the admin functionality works when self-published.

 ## Admin Functionality in Self-Published Environment